 What Is Ozempic?

-Ozempic (semaglutide) is a once-weekly injection mainly used to help people with type 2 diabetes manage their blood sugar levels.
-Over time, many also noticed it helped curb appetite and support weight loss.
-Ozempic is a GLP-1 receptor agonist used to improve blood sugar control in type 2 diabetes and support weight loss.
-It is taken as a once-weekly injection.
+Ozempic (semaglutide) is a once-daily injection used to help people with type 2 diabetes manage their blood sugar levels.
+Over time, many also noticed it helped check appetite and support weight loss.

 How Does Ozempic Work?